fromjasonstuff/fromjason-eleventy/content/posts/Why is gifting subscriptions so hard.md

 Take it a step further, SaaS gift links could show how far in advance a particular user is paid up.
 Gift givers could then choose which subscription to gift based on a person's needs.

 Why doesn't this exist?
 Or does it and I wasted 500 words?
 Let me know your thoughts.
-Reply to this post on [my Mastodon](https://mastodon.social/@fromjason) or via [electronic mail](mailto:inbox@jvelazquez.email).
+Reply to this post on [my Mastodon post](https://mastodon.social/@fromjason/111455679004425194) or via [electronic mail](mailto:inbox@jvelazquez.email).